hcavarsan/kftray-blog/content/99.blog/posts/15-kftui-guide.md

 If you work mostly in terminals or need to manage port-forwards over SSH, kftui covers everything without needing a desktop environment.

 ## Demo Video

-In this quick demo video, I've tested both tools with the same setup - port forwarding to a service while running curl in a loop.
-Then deleted all pods with kubectl delete pods --all --force to see how each handles recovery.

-- kubectl port forward: When pods get deleted, the port forward just dies even though it's forwarding to a service.
-All requests fail and you have to manually restart it.

-- kftray: Loses maybe one request when pods get deleted.
-The watcher detects changes immediately and reconnects to new pods as they come up.
-The curl loop keeps going like nothing happened.

-## Demo Video